Defense Attorney for Domestic Abuse Charges

 A conviction for domestic violence can impact your ability to find a job or housing, as employers and landlords often shy away from hiring or leasing to those with violent criminal records.
 Furthermore, if you have children involved, you may face the possibility of losing custody.
 Don’t allow this to happen – Weinstein Legal will fight for you.

-Domestic Violence Lawyer in South Florida
+Domestic Violence Lawyer in Florida

 At Weinstein Legal, our experienced domestic violence attorney, Matt Shafran, knows how fast a criminal charge case can intensify as well as the serious consequences that can follow.
 Early intervention by an experienced domestic violence lawyer is essential to getting the charges reduced or dismissed.

-Do not try to resolve a domestic violence case without an experienced criminal domestic violence attorney, even if you know that you are innocent and believe that the courts will see this too.
+Do not try to resolve a domestic violence case without an experienced criminal domestic violence attorney near you, even if you know that you are innocent and believe that the courts will see this too.
 In domestic violence cases, this does not always happen and in a case that can come down to your word versus the word of another, do not take the chance.
 You have too much to lose.
 As a former prosecutor with years of experience in the criminal justice system, Mr. Shafran knows what is involved in handling a domestic abuse case.

 Areas in Florida We Represent

 When an individual makes an accusation of domestic violence against you, seek the legal assistance of an experienced criminal defense attorney immediately.
-If you are facing domestic abuse charges, we represent individuals in Broward County, Miami-Dade County, and Palm Beach County including the following areas:
+If you are facing domestic abuse charges, we represent individuals in Broward County, Miami-Dade County, Orange County, and Palm Beach County including the following areas:

 - Boca Raton